Saving vs. Investing - What is Savings

 Our Definition of Savings Needs Work

-In this article, we’ll bring you 100% clarity on what savings is.
+In this article, we’ll bring you 100% clarity on what savings are.

 Firstly, let’s start with your definition of savings.
 What does it mean to you?
 Write down your thoughts before you proceed, and we’ll revisit them at the end.
 Notice any ambiguity in your thinking.

-If you asked a roomful of people to answer the question, “What is savings?”, chances are, you’d get a handful of different responses.
+If you asked a roomful of people to answer the question, “What are savings?”, chances are, you’d get a handful of different responses.

 Even the all-knowing Google or dictionary definition will yield many answers, but not give clarity on what it means financially and what to do about it.